 I moved with the company, my passage through the rotted parts of the lower jungle faster than I might have thought earlier.
 Nobody wanted to stay inside the deadly embrace of the awful patch we were in.
 The fresh cool air of the mountains seemed years behind us, and the open spaces of the river’s banks below beckoned dangerously.
 The danger being the enemy, although having seen how many large crocodiles had fled the river’s edge earlier sent a shiver up my spine, even in the heat.

-It was closing on early evening before the company came to a halt.
-The Gunny had gone forward some time before.
+It was closing in on an early evening before the company came to a halt.
+The Gunny had gone forward sometime before.
 I presumed the call of “arty up” that came back was a call for Junior, less as company commander than as the man who could call accurate fire and not be listened to about other things unless it suited some, or all, of the rest of the company.